Cardwell Reforms: First reforms

-Army Enlistment Act
+Army Enlistment Act 1870

-As his first major legislative step towards military reform, Cardwell introduced the Army Enlistment (Short Service) Act 1870, which reached the floor of the House of Commons in late spring, 1870.
+As his first major legislative step towards military reform, Cardwell introduced the Army Enlistment Act 1870 (33 & 34 Vict. c.
+67), also known as the Army Enlistment (Short Service) Act 1870 or the Reserve Forces Act 1870, which reached the floor of the House of Commons in late spring, 1870.

 From the end of the Napoleonic Wars until 1847, men were enlisted for twenty-one years, practically for life (the seven year short service option available during the wars ended when the wars did).
 Together with the continued existence of flogging, it had given the army its character of a near prison.
 A shortfall in Army numbers had resulted in the Time of Service in the Army Act 1847, under which enlistment was for ten years, later increased to twelve; but this was still too long.
 On completion of their enlistment, soldiers had the choice between accepting discharge without pension or signing on for a further ten- or twelve-year term.
 If they chose the latter, they would be rewarded with two months furlough, another enlistment bounty, and a pension on completion of their term.
 After many years with no trade other than that of soldiering, more than half of all discharged soldiers chose to re-enlist immediately.
 Of those who took a voluntary discharge, fully one in five signed on again within six months.

 The Army's existing system of enlistment therefore produced an army of experienced or even veteran soldiers, but no class of reserves that could be recalled to serve in case of a national emergency.
 The lesson of the Franco-Prussian War was the absolute necessity of a trustworthy army reserve of well trained men in good health and vigour.
 Almost every British soldier served more than half his enlistment abroad, most often in tropical climates, such as India.
 After returning to Britain, their physique was seldom good.

-Under the Reserve Force Act of 1867, a "First Class Army Reserve" had been created, of soldiers released from active service who had not completed their terms of service, to have an establishment of 20,000 men in theory.
+Under the Reserve Force Act 1867 (30 & 31 Vict. c.
+110), a "First Class Army Reserve" had been created, of soldiers released from active service who had not completed their terms of service, to have an establishment of 20,000 men in theory.
 In practice, as of 1868, only 2,033 were in this body of men.
 The "Second Class Army Reserve" was to consist of army pensioners and of discharged soldiers having at least five years regular service.
 The First Class Army Reserve was liable for overseas service in the event of war, whereas the Second Class Army Reserve was for home service to defend against invasion.